-i graduated summa cum laude and phi beta kappa with a bachelor's degree in Black geographies from mount holyoke college. i also wrote an award winning thesis entitled: still sweatin'...mapping house and Black bodies: place-making In the Black house music and cultural community of chicago. my thesis explored the placemaking efforts of the Black house community in chicago and how they (re)claimed space|place through the formation of house music, house culture, and what i termed, "house geographies."
+before matriculating at uc berkeley, i graduated summa cum laude and phi beta kappa from mount holyoke college with a bachelor's degree in Black geographies. i am the first person to graduate with this degree. i also wrote an award winning honors thesis entitled: still sweatin'...mapping house and Black bodies: place-making in the Black house music and cultural community of chicago. my thesis explored the placemaking efforts of the Black house community in chicago and the ways they exerted their sociogeographic power and (re)claimed space|place through the formation of house music, house culture, and what i termed, "house geographies." before i pursued my phd, i worked as a music journalist for 16 years. i served as the executive editor of the popular hip hop blog kevingnottingham.com and as a freelance writer for hip hop dx, potholes in my blog, the chicago defender, soul train, and other websites. i have interviewed aretha franklin, common, outkast, chaka khan, bob james, and many other artists.

 I am a History PhD candidate at Stanford University in the Transnational, Global, and International (TIG) field focusing on the intellectual, political, and cultural history of the African Diaspora in the Atlantic World.
 My dissertation explores the history of the United States and the Caribbean in the nineteenth century through the migrations, encounters, and exchanges that connected African American, Haitian, and Dominican intellectuals, diplomats, and everyday people.